zhiyuanc1718/CSA-FRQ/FRQ1/FRQ1.md

     //assume for the following that times is instantiated and has at least a pair of time

     //Part C ascending method
-    //Returns true if all time in times are placed in ascending order
+    //Returns true if all time in times are placed in ascending order (each subsequent time is GREATER than the previous)
     //Returns false otherwise
     public boolean ascending(){
         //write your code